ToiHocJava/JavaSE/tutorial/Chapter01-02-Exercices.md

 > Câu 2.
 Các biến môi trường PATH và CLASSPATH là gì? và được ứng dụng trong thực tế (qua nhiều hệ điều hành Windows, Linux ...) như thế nào?
 <ul>
 <li>
-"PATH" are the list of directories that the Operating System traverses to LOCATE EXECUTABLE FILES.
+<b>PATH</b> are the list of directories that the Operating System traverses to LOCATE EXECUTABLE FILES.
 </li>
 <li>
 <b>On Linux</b>, add a line such as the following to the end of your [~/.bashrc] or [~/.bash_profile] or [/etc/profile] file:<br>